Lemoncode/master-frontend-lemoncode/03-bundling/06-vite/05-images/README.md

 # Handling images

-In this demo we are going to include images in our project in two flavours: via JavaScript and via HTML.
+It's time to handle static assets like images or fonts, as we rely on them for most of the projects out there.
+In this demo we are going to include images in our project in two flavours: either via JavaScript or HTML.

-We start from sample _04-bootstrap_.
+📌 We start from sample `04-bootstrap`.

 # Steps to build it